dedalusmax/live-chef/cli-steps.md

 - add to the imports: HttpModule
 - add to the provider: XHRBackend

-## Step 4: adding template and styles for a login component to work
+## Step 4: adding template and styles for a login component to work (6 min)

 - browse to the KO project and find *app/templates/login.html*
 - copy all the HTML into the **login.component.html**